1.1. Surface Wi

 - In spite of there being a convective contribution in the above equation, which does help, extreme gusts associated with vigorous convection (e.g. MCSs or squall lines) are generally under-estimated, sometimes by a factor of 2 (e.g. 60+kt gusts when 30-40kt gusts predicted).

 - Spuriously large gusts can occur associated with dynamically active, strongly sheared warm fronts, particularly in cases where convection (even quite weak convection) has been identified in the lowest layers (say below about 850hPa).

 - Current resolution cannot represent the internal circulations of convective systems and empirical rules relating instability to gusts do not work in all cases.

-- ECMWF's CAPE and CAPE-shear EFI fields have been designed to help the forecaster to predict extreme weather related to deep moist convection; this includes predicting extreme convective gusts.
+- ECMWF's CAPE and CAPE-shear EFI fields have been designed to help the forecaster to predict extreme weather related to deep moist convection; this includes forewarning of the potential for extreme convective gusts.

-Fig9.3.3: Conceptual model of the life cycle of a cyclonic windstorm.
+Fig9.3.6: Conceptual model of the life cycle of an extreme cyclonic windstorm.
 The areas prone to significant gusts are:

 - yellow zone: the warm jet or conveyor within the warm sector and/or at the cold front.